MuizMuhammad99/SENG637-A4/seng637-a4-team_number.md

             * Original test suite test case that likely killed this mutant: testCentralValueWithPositiveRange() and testCentralValueWithNegativeRange()
         * Generated Mutant 02: Substituted 2.0 with 1.0
             * Mutation Status: Killed
-            * Analysis of the mutant: The expectation is the calculation of the average or the midpoint, and division by 2.0 is crucial for the correctness and accuracy.
-But this mutant substitutes 2.0 with 1.0, thereby resulting in a caluculation that doesn't halve the sum of the bounds, producing an incorrect result by not averaging the bounds.
+            * Analysis of the mutant: The expectation is the calculation of the average or the midpoint, and division by 2.0 is crucial for correctness and accuracy.
+But this mutant substitutes 2.0 with 1.0, thereby resulting in a calculation that doesn't halve the sum of the bounds, producing an incorrect result by not averaging the bounds.
             * Original test suite test case that likely killed this mutant: Even though all test cases are capable of killing this mutant since they all depend on the division by 2.0 for average calculation, there are two test cases: testCentralValueWithPositiveRange() and testCentralValueWithNegativeRange() that directly impacts the accuracy without the added complexities of extreme ranges or special conditions.
     * Method 03: expand(Range range, double lowerMargin, double upperMargin):
         * Generated Mutant 01: Negated double local variable number 5